Indicative Price Range and How the Offer Is Structured

 It makes no sense to pay for modules we do not need, nor to fall short on what our activity truly requires.

-Next, we must map data sources and the desired level of automation.
+Next, we must map data sources and the desired level of automation, ensuring traceability for frameworks like the sustainable finance disclosure regulation (SFDR).

 If we are looking for full traceability and reduction of manual tasks, we must make this clear so the budget reflects that need.